Seby Zavala Player Props: White Sox vs. Twins

-Seby Zavala is available when the Chicago White Sox take on Sonny Gray and the Minnesota Twins at Target Field Saturday at 7:15 PM ET.
+The Chicago White Sox, including Seby Zavala (.214 slugging percentage in past 10 games, including no homers), battle starter Bailey Ober and the Minnesota Twins at Target Field, Sunday at 2:10 PM ET.

-In his most recent action (on July 18 against the Mets) he went 0-for-4.
+In his most recent game he had a hitless performance (0-for-3) against the Twins.

 Seby Zavala Game Info & Props vs. the Twins